Eritrea’s repressive government criticizes exiles who attack overseas festivals as ‘asylum scum’

 NAIROBI, Kenya (AP) — Flaming cars, violent clashes, dozens of people detained.
-As one of the world’s most repressive countries marks 30 years of independence, festivals held by Eritrea’s diaspora in Europe and North America have been attacked by exiles whom the regime dismisses as “asylum scum.”
+As one of the world’s most repressive countries marks 30 years of independence, festivals held by Eritrea’s diaspora in Europe and North America have been attacked by exiles the Eritrean government dismisses as “asylum scum.”

 People who fled the Horn of Africa nation say the violence against festivals in Germany, Sweden and Canada are protests against a repressive government that’s been described as the “North Korea of Africa.”
 Some allege that proceeds from festivals might support the government.